sasha-byke/ml-api/README.md

 Before we start, it's good to read the latest guide on how to upload a python package on microsoft's website: https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/twine-authenticate?view=azure-devops

-First let's look at the files structure and give explanations for every important piece here:
+First, let's look at the files structure and give explanations for every important piece here:

 ```bash
 └───preprocessing